MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/quick_start/walkthrough_install.md

 ms.ContentId: A6DD6776-614C-4D28-9B83-CB2EDFD263A3
 title: Step 2: Install Hyper-V on Windows 10

-# Install Hyper-V on Windows 10
+# Step 2: Install Hyper-V on Windows 10

 Hyper-V can be installed using [Programs and Features](#UsingProgramsandFeatures) or [Windows Powershell](#UsingPowerShell).